jeeannyy/jeeannyy/README.md

 🌱 Highly self-motivated Front-end developer based in London, UK

-✨ Passionate about human-computer interactions, media art and artificial intelligence
+✨ Passionate about human-computer interactions, media arts and artificial intelligence

 🎬 A strong background in media, content and marketing industry